ash-project/ash_json_api/README.md

   json_api do
     routes do
       base "/posts"
-      # Add a `GET /posts/:id` route, that calls into the :read action called :default
+      # Add a `GET /posts/:id` route, that calls into the :read action called :read
-      get :default
+      get :read
-      # Add a `GET /posts` route, that calls into the :read action called :default
+      # Add a `GET /posts` route, that calls into the :read action called :read
-      index :default
+      index :read
     end

   end